Saikat2407/OPPS-/README.md

 Singleton class -> means you are allowed to create only one object.

-Inheritance -> when child class inherit properties of base class then it is called as inheritance.
+Properties.Inheritance -> when child class inherit properties of base class then it is called as inheritance.

 Child class -> is a class that is created by inheriting or extending the features of another class, which is called the "base class".